PlanBCode/koppelbot/README.md

-# koppelbot
+# XYZ

-Koppelbot is a server side application that provides API and UI interfaces to your data.
+XYZ is a server side application that provides API and UI interfaces to your data.

 Using data models and html templates you can quickly build your web based applications.